Black Arm Band

-Black Arm Band is an Aboriginal Australian and Torres Strait Islander music theatre organisation.
+Black Arm Band is a former Aboriginal Australian and Torres Strait Islander music theatre company.
+Founded in 2006, it mounted large productions in many major festivals and showcased the talents of many Indigenous Australians over the years, until its closure in December 2018.

 History

-The organisation was founded in late 2005 by Steven Richardson and has produced seven large-scale productions since its debut performance at the Melbourne Festival of the Arts in 2006 in addition to ongoing educational and development work in remote Aboriginal communities.
+The organisation was founded in 2006 by Steven Richardson, who was then artistic director of Arts House in Melbourne.
 The organisation's name comes from a speech by former Australian prime minister John Howard, who referred to a "black armband view of history".

-Their first show, murundak (meaning "alive" in Woiwurrung), debuted at the 2006 Melbourne International Arts Festival and afterwards played around Australia and internationally in London.
+Their first show, murundak (meaning "alive" in Woiwurrung), debuted in the Hamer Hall at the October 2006 Melbourne International Arts Festival and afterwards played around Australia and internationally in London.
 Their second show, Hidden Republic, debuted at the 2008 Melbourne International Arts Festival.
-Both the 2006 and 2008 festivals were under the artistic direction of Kristy Edmunds.
+Black Arm Band continued to mount productions at many major festivals in the following years.

 In 2009 the new artistic director of the renamed Melbourne Festival, Brett Sheehy, continued the relationship with Black Arm Band.
 This saw the commissioning and presentation of the world premiere of Dirtsong, a piece of musical theatre conceived and directed by Steven Richardson, in 2009.
 With words written by Miles Franklin Award-winner Alexis Wright, Dirtsong, included both contemporary and traditional songs, and was a celebration of preservation of Indigenous languages.
 The show was reprised for the 2014 Adelaide Festival, with performers including Trevor Jamieson (who was not in the 2009 version), Archie Roach, Lou Bennett, Emma Donovan, Paul Dempsey, and many other singers and musicians.
 Some of the songs were sung in Aboriginal languages.

 Seven Songs to Leave Behind (2010) was also conceived and directed by Richardson.
-Seven Songs was an international collaboration by contemporary Indigenous singers and musicians, including Gurrumul Yunupingu, joined by Sinéad O'Connor, John Cale, Rickie Lee Jones and Meshell Ndegeocello.
+Seven Songs was an international collaboration by contemporary Indigenous singers and musicians, including Gurrumul Yunupingu, joined by Sinéad O'Connor, John Cale, Rickie Lee Jones, and Meshell Ndegeocello.
+In 2010, Black Arm Band appeared at the Queen Elizabeth Hall in London and at the Winter Olympics in Vancouver, Canada.

 Notes From the Hard Road And Beyond (2011, also by Richardson) saw Mavis Staples, Joss Stone, Emmanuel Jal and Paul Dempsey join Black Arm Band to celebrate protest music from the 1960s through to contemporary Indigenous songs of activism.

+In 2017, Black Arm Band celebrated its 10th anniversary with a concert at the City Recital Hall in Sydney.